Professional MBA for Innovation

 - Week-long business residency in a major business market

 The Professional Master of Business Administration for Innovation program features a linear curriculum that mirrors the stages of venture development from the point of idea generation to project launch.
 This dynamic approach immerses candidates in an all-encompassing program in which they gain the broad perspective needed for effective advanced decision-making.
-Curriculum content is divided into five thematic modules – each beginning with a retreat to provide concentrated study on specific business topics such as idea generation, negotiation and leadership, accounting for start-up projects and firms, project management tools, socio-economics for innovation, law for entrepreneurs, entrepreneurial finance and risk analysis.
+Curriculum content is divided into four thematic modules – each beginning with a retreat to provide concentrated study on specific business topics such as idea generation, negotiation and leadership, accounting for start-up projects and firms, project management tools, socio-economics for innovation, law for entrepreneurs, entrepreneurial finance and risk analysis.

 Field Residency Experience